PauLuke/Linux-tips/README.md

-# Linux Tips and Problem Solutions
+# Linux Tips

 Welcome!
-Here, I share valuable tips and solutions I have collected to overcome common challenges encountered while using a Linux desktop.
+Here, I share valuable tips I have collected to overcome common challenges encountered while using a Linux desktop.
 If you are just starting out, I hope you find these insights helpful for your Linux experience.